Leeds is ranked in the top 100 in the world, QS World University Rankings 2022

 The School of Physics and Astronomy has a long history of award-winning and impactful research and teaching.
 William H Bragg conducted his Nobel Prize-winning research at Leeds and we’re able to lay claim to the development of Bragg's Law for X-Ray Diffraction, the origin and nature of magnetism, the creation of Barr and Stroud, spintronics, microbubbles and many other great accomplishments.

-We have just over 600 students from 35 countries studying with us.
+Our Physics, Theoretical Physics and Physics with Astrophysics undergraduate courses are accredited by the Institute of Physics and we have just over 600 students from 35 countries studying with us.

 The quality of our research, and the funding it attracts, means we’re able to invest in world-class facilities and academic staff who are actively engaged in cutting-edge research, which means you will be taught by internationally renowned, inspirational academics working at the top of their fields.